Orika Africa

 Cash & Cards

-• Currency can be exchanged at the airport or foreign exchange centers
+• Exchange money at the airport or through licensed foreign exchange bureaus

 Electricity

 220/240 V AC, 50 Hz.
 Socket type: British Standard (Type G).
-Bring your own adapter; some lodges provide them, though availability is not guaranteed.
+Pack your own plug adapter — a small number of lodges keep adapters on hand, but these cannot be relied upon.

 Packing List